 Engaging the Test Oscillator disconnects program audio from the input of the audio processing section and allows you to feed this point with a tone.
-Default is $\odot$ Off, of course, but the oscillator tone may be fed to the left $\odot$ L only or right $\odot$ R only channels independently, or to both $\odot$ L+R program channels.
+Default is \odot Off, of course; select \odot On to feed the oscillator tone to the processor input.

 The Frequency and the Level of the tone are both adjustable from this menu.
 A Level setting of -10dB is equivalent to a console 'zero-VU' level and will center the gain-riding AGC function.
-Depending on the processor setup, you may see little or no meter action with a tone, as subsequent stages respond primarily to program peaks.
+Depending on the processor setup you may see little or no meter action with a tone, as subsequent stages respond primarily to program peaks.